‘I regret everything’: Convicted rapist comes face to face with his victim - NewsBreak

 For a long time, Smith lived in fear that Jimmerson would come back.
 The crime remained unsolved for six years until Virginia’s newly established DNA data bank got a hit in 1995 off of a DNA sample recovered at the scene.
 It connected Jimmerson to the case.

 Years passed before early DNA technology was used to link him to the crime.
 Virginia’s DNA database was the first of its kind in the country and changed forever the way detectives solve crimes.
-“It is kind of like the gold standard for these investigators,” said Smith.
+“It is kind of like the gold standard for these investigators,” Smith said.

 Smith has been a huge advocate for DNA testing.
 She successfully fought to provide federal funding to crime labs across the U.S. with the Debbie Smith Act.
-“I believe that we have still only scratched the service of what this science can do,” said Smith.
+“I believe that we have still only scratched the service of what this science can do,” Smith said.

 Jimmerson said he attacked Smith while using drugs to cope with the loss of his three-year-old son.